Antfood/jobs/README.md

     git clone https://github.com/Antfood/jobs.git

-## Get live-reload running
+## Get live reload running

- Live makes your life much easier when you are working with html and css.
+ Live reload makes your life much easier when working with html and css.
 It will basically reload the page in the browser whenever you hit save in the document you are editing.

-check if npm and node ared installed:
+check if npm and node are installed:

       node -v
       npm -v